 - Rental period: The equipment hire agreement should set out how long the lease lasts for and whether it is subject to automatic renewal.
 You should also be able to establish whether you are tied in to a fixed period of time or whether you have the option to terminate at any time upon providing notice.

 - Option to purchase: The equipment hire agreement should set out whether you have the option to purchase the equipment, should you wish to do so, once the agreement comes to an end.
+However, an option to purchase may not be suitable if you want the arrangement to be an “operating” lease for accounting purposes as opposed to a “finance” lease where the equipment can be an asset on the balance sheet.

 - Training: If you require training on how to use the equipment, you should establish how much this will cost and who should pay for this (you or the supplier).